 Maud Breitbarth, Quality Audit Manager, Norgine:

-The FDA publishes systems for "current good manufacturing practice" to emphasize the need for flexibility in total quality management.
+The FDA publishes systems for current good manufacturing practices to emphasize the need for flexibility in total quality management.
 Organizations can't afford to adopt a rigid, guidelines-focused approach to total quality management (TQM), or they'll struggle to adapt when the next set of cGMP is released, or any other issue occurs which requires organizational change.

 Quality management isn't a checklist, it's a moving target, and organizations must continually adapt their practices to integrate emerging knowledge, real-time data, and other sources of insight.